erjosito/segmentation-iac/README.md

 Deploying Network Security Groups (NSGs) as code is an interesting exercise, since conversely to Azure Firewall policies, they are distributed in different subscriptions/landing zones.

+### Shared NSG rules

+First of all, why shared rules?
+Even if application admins should be the owners of the code that controls the way their application components work, central IT will probably need to review the policies by app admins to make sure they are compliant with the organization's policy.
+This review exercise might result in the addition of some "common" or "shared" NSG rules:

+1. Blocking well-known insecure protocols, such as Telnet
+1. Blocking protocols not required by the organization, such as SMTP (in many cases)
+1. Including an explicit "deny" rule at the end of the application-related "allow" rules.
+The reason for this is that the default rules for Azure NSGs turn into very permissive "permit any to any" as soon as default routes (for `0.0.0.0/0`) are installed in workload subnets.
+The reason is that the `VirtualNetwork` service tag not only contains the VNet's prefix, as the name seems to imply, but everything for what the virtual machine has explicit routing for (`0.0.0.0/0` if there is an UDR for that).

+You can manage NSGs in diffent ways:

+1. [Azure Virtual Network Manager](https://learn.microsoft.com/azure/virtual-network-manager/concept-use-cases#security) enables evaluating certain shared rules (called "admin NSG rules") before any other, which makes it ideal for dropping insecure or non-used protocols.
+However, it is not possible today deploying explicit denies **after** the "normal" NSG rules have been checked.
+1. You can use Azure Policy to deploy certain rules with specific parameters.
+See for example [this policy](shared/azpolicy/shared_nsg_rules_azpolicy_denyany.json) to create an explicit deny rule with a low priority, and [this policy](shared/azpolicy/shared_nsg_rules_azpolicy_allowLB.json) to create another rule just before that allows the Azure Load Balancer as source IP (this one would be a great candidate to be inserted via AVNM though).
+While this approach is rock solid, a downside is that between the time of the deployment and the time when the Azure policy kicks in, there would be an interval where the NSG wouldn't be compliant, since it wold be missing these shared rules.
+1. Yet another approach (what we follow in this repo) is doing this addition in GitHub, before deploying, where the bicep templates defined by the app owners in their own folders (in monorepo) or repositories (in multirepo) are "enhanced" with an additional bicep modules coming from the shared folder.

 For example, [infra-app01.bicep](app01/bicep/infra-app01.bicep) contains the infrastructure specific to app01 (in this example only an NSG).
 In the NSG module [nsg-app01.bicep](app01/bicep/nsg-app01.bicep) you can see the module `sharedInboundRules`, which gets some rules from the [shared](shared/bicep/) folder of the repo.

 ### Using simplified file formats for management